France moves to tackle jihad threat after Brussels attack

 One morning they left their grandmother's house and got into a waiting car.
 It was the last time they were seen.
 They travelled by bus to Barcelona, flew on a budget airline to Casablanca, then to Istanbul where they were met and transported to Syria to join ISIS.
 Both are now dead.
 Nicolas became a suicide bomber.

 Mathieu Guidere, an expert on Islam and an adviser to the French government, says clues to radicalisation must be identified earlier.
 "Islam appears like, let's say, communism in the 60s and the 70s," he told me.
 "It's more like an ideology than a religion for the men we are talking about.

 "Almost all of them are internet converts.
 It is the online images that have the greatest impact.
 They don't even read Arabic.
-They don't understand what's going on in the videos but they can't ignore it - they feel an overwhelming urge to do something."'No respite'
+They don't understand what's going on in the videos but they can't ignore it - they feel an overwhelming urge to do something."

 European governments appear well-positioned to thwart larger plots involving several people.
 More difficult are the smaller, simpler attacks such as the 24 May murders at the Brussels Jewish Museum: one person and a gun.

 On Monday the French government arrested four suspects, loosely described by Interior Minister Bernard Cazeneuve as jihadist recruiters.
 "There will be no respite", he said, for "those who incite terrorism".

 But a map of arrests and networks linked to jihadists would criss-cross Europe and, it appears, dovetail into Morocco and Turkey, the main destination of Westerners heading to Syria.